Struvite: Wastewater treatment

 Struvite can be a problem in sewage and waste water treatment, particularly after anaerobic digesters release ammonium and phosphate from waste material.
 Struvite can form a scale on lines and belts, in centrifuges and pumps, clog system pipes and other equipment including the anaerobic digester itself.
 Struvite, also referred to as MAP, forms when there is a mole to mole to mole ratio (1:1:1) of magnesium, ammonia and phosphate in the wastewater.
 The magnesium can be found in soil, seawater as well as drinking water.
 Ammonia is broken down from the urea in wastewater, and phosphate, which is found through food, soaps and detergents.
 These elements in place, struvite is more likely to form in a high pH environment, where there is higher conductivity, lower temperatures, and higher concentrations of magnesium, ammonia and phosphate.
 Recovery of phosphorus from wastestreams as struvite and recycling those nutrients into agriculture as fertilizer appears promising, particularly in agricultural manure and municipal waste water treatment plants.

 Having struvite scale in a wastewater treatment system can lead to great inefficiency within the plant or operation due to clogging of the pipes, pumps and equipment.
 There have been a few options to solve this issue, including replacing the pipes, or using a hydro-jetter or a mechanical grinder to clear them.
 But many lines can be underground and either of these options implies considerable downtime and labor.
 Chemical cleaning is now predominately used to clear systems of struvite.
 Chemical cleaning products have been developed to remove and prevent struvite with minimal downtime.
 Even a chemical-free, electric method of removing and preventing struvite has been developed and tested successfully at wastewater treatment plants in the USA.
 The electronic sine wave it produces is sent through the water in the pipe and is therefore effective on underground piping as well.

 Uses

 Use of struvite as an agricultural fertilizer was first described in 1857.
-It contains P and N, two of the three major plant macronutrients, with Mg being a minor macronutrient as well.
+It contains phosphorus and nitrogen, two of the three major plant macronutrients, with magnesium being a minor macronutrient as well.
 Struvite can be produced from urine by adjusting pH (often just by waiting for urease-producing bacteria to work) and adding magnesium.
 There is considerable interest in the utility of urine-derived struvite as a fertilizer in austere situations.